-- Restoring the model state from snapshot
+- Restoring the model state from the snapshot

-Function Description void setLoadRootFromSnapshot(String snapshotFileName) Tells the simulation experiment to load the top-level agent from AnyLogic snapshot file.
+Function Description void setLoadRootFromSnapshot(String snapshotFileName) Tells the simulation experiment to load the top-level agent from the AnyLogic snapshot file.
 This function is only available in AnyLogic Professional.

 snapshotFileName — the name of the AnyLogic snapshot file, for example: "C:\My Model.als"